adamko147/opentelemetry-azure-monitor/README.md

 This example shows how to send a span "hello" to Azure Monitor.

 * Create an Azure Monitor resource and get the instrumentation key, more information can be found [here](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource).
-* Place your instrumentation key in a `connection string` and directly into your code.
+* Place your instrumentation connection string in a `connection string` and directly into your code.
 * Alternatively, you can specify your `connection string` in an environment variable `APPLICATIONINSIGHTS_CONNECTION_STRING`.

 ```go